-Roads that used to carry farm-to-market traffic are now required to carry hundreds of trucks with loads that contain drilling pad equipment, water and additives such as sand, and chemicals to help in the fracking processes.
+Roadways that used to carry farm to market traffic were now required to carry hundreds of trucks with loads that contained drilling pad equipment, water and additives such as sand, and chemicals to help in the fracking processes.

 In the beginning, large quantities of aggregate where merely laid and spread on the surface of the roads.
 As these aggregates migrated to the shoulders of the road, clogging drainage ditches and rutting deeper, more aggregate was added.
 With each application, the height of the roadway increased.
 Soon property owners were faced with driveways too steep and unstable to reach the road.

 If the design life of a county road is approximately 30 years, the impact of every 1,000 extra trucks on that county road would decrease the roadways lifespan by 13% (taking into account that a county road would average 1,000 vehicles a day).
 In most areas with shale gas drilling, the truck count is increased dramatically when the fracking operation starts, which means hundreds of trucks carrying water venture onto improved and unimproved roadways.

 The idea of using aggregate to cover over or keep the roadway in some kind of reasonable shape gave way to traditional hot mix asphalt applications.
 With unstable subbase problems, however, it was apparent that not just the surface course but the subbase its self was in need of stabilization.

 The effects on an unimproved roadway are instantaneous with movement of the road materials and sub soils.
 Some improved roads may take a day to start showing signs of fatigue and then failure.
 Nearly all local and state governments understand that this degradation of their highway system will take place when drilling and fracking operations are close at hand.
 This type of road damage will lead to extraordinary monetary cost.